Martinxploit/NodeMCU-8266-WiFI-Evil-Jammer-Xploit/README.md

 Once a correct password is entered, you'll see:

-Connect to the AP named WiPhi_34732 with password d347h320 from your phone/PC.
+# PhiSiFi-pub.ino.generic.bin file Connect to the AP named WiPhi_34732 with password d347h320 from your phone/PC.